updated on 8th Dec 2025 13:41 posted on 20th Nov 2025 12:25

 The first Class DM locomotive was completed at the Stadler València at the end of 2023, after which it began factory tests.
 Its inventory number is 8012, which is based on the KiwiRail scheme, where the Class DM corresponds to the number 8, followed by the locomotive’s own number, in this case 01, and then follows the last digit, which is a check digit and is based on a mathematical calculation.
 This means that the second locomotive is 8029.

 After the completion of the latter and tests of both pre-series locomotives, they were transported from the València works to the nearby port of Sagunto (on the north side of the city).
-They arrived at the port of Lyttelton Port (south of Christchurch) on the South Island on 20 October 2024.
-Locomotives 8012 and 8029 were located in the Middleton depot, in Christchurch.
+The 8012 was loaded on 29 July, the 8029 left the factory on 1 August 2024, then both left Sagunto on a ship on 8 August.
+They arrived at the Lyttelton Port (south of Christchurch) on the South Island on 20 October 2024, and subsequently were located in the Middleton depot, in Christchurch.

 Certification and operation